-NASA sponsored scientists will use a dream team of instruments to analyze salinity of the saltiest place in the Atlantic, which is a model for extreme shifts in ocean salinity seen in the past few years.
+NASA-sponsored scientists will use a dream team of instruments to analyze salinity of the saltiest spot in the Atlantic, which is a model for extreme shifts in ocean salinity seen in the past few years.

 The official mission of the Salinity Processes in the Upper Ocean Regional Study is to collect data for calibration of NASA’s Aquarius salinity monitoring satellite.

 Scientists speaking at a press conference acknowledged the importance of the satellite, but they have another goal in mind.
 “Our real motivation is trying to understand how salinity is related to the global water cycle,” said Raymond Schmitt, a Woods Hole Oceanographic Institution senior scientist and chief scientist of this SPURS expedition.